 - Memory lapses, poor concentration, bloodshot eyes, lack of coordination, or slurred speech

-So how to you talk to your kids about alcohol?
+So how to you talk to your kids about alcohol use?
 The Substance Abuse and Mental Health Administration (SAMHSA) offers a plethora of resources for parents as part of their “Talk.
 They Hear You.” campaign.
 They suggest conversations start as young as nine years old.
 As a parent, you want to establish yourself as the first source for information – not the Internet, media or peers.
-They also suggest short, frequent talks rather than one long conversation.
-Read more effective tips for talking to your child.
+You also want to make clear that the behavior is unacceptable.
+More tips from SAMHSA can be found HERE.

 Starting the conversation may be difficult but it’s important and ultimately builds a level of trust and openness between you and your child.